Ado-trastuzumab emtansine Disease Interactions

-Ado-trastuzumab emtansine (Includes ado-trastuzumab emtansine) ↔ liver disease
+Ado-trastuzumab emtansine (applies to ado-trastuzumab emtansine) liver disease

 Serious hepatotoxicity, predominantly in the form of asymptomatic, transient increases in the concentrations of serum transaminases including liver failure and death has been reported in patients treated with the antibody-drug conjugate, ado-trastuzumab emtansine (Kadcyla).
 Cases of nodular regenerative hyperplasia (NRH) of the liver, a rare condition characterized by widespread benign transformation of hepatic parenchyma into small regenerative nodules, have been reported in clinical trials.
 If NRH is confirmed, treatment must be permanently discontinued.
 Monitor serum transaminases and bilirubin before initiation of treatment and before each dose.
 It is recommended to reduce the dose or discontinue therapy with ado-trastuzumab emtansine as appropriate in cases of increased serum transaminases or total bilirubin.
 In patients with serum transaminases > 3 × ULN and concomitant total bilirubin > 2 × ULN, permanently discontinue treatment.

-HER2 inhibitors (Includes ado-trastuzumab emtansine) ↔ pulmonary toxicity
+HER2 inhibitors (applies to ado-trastuzumab emtansine) pulmonary toxicity

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Pulmonary Impairment
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Pulmonary Impairment

 Pulmonary toxicity, sometimes fatal has been reported with agents that block HER2 activity.
 Pulmonary toxicity includes dyspnea, interstitial pneumonitis, pulmonary infiltrates, pleural effusions, non-cardiogenic pulmonary edema, pulmonary insufficiency and hypoxia, acute respiratory distress syndrome, and pulmonary fibrosis.
 Patients with symptomatic intrinsic lung disease or with extensive tumor involvement of the lungs, resulting in dyspnea at rest may be at increased risk of pulmonary toxicity and appear to have more severe toxicity.
 Patients should be monitored for pulmonary symptoms.
 Permanently discontinue treatment with these agents in patients diagnosed with interstitial lung disease or pneumonitis and institute appropriate care.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Congestive Heart Failure, Hypertension, Myocardial Infarction, Arrhythmias, History - Myocardial Infarction, Post MI Syndrome
+Applicable conditions: Congestive Heart Failure, Hypertension, Myocardial Infarction, Arrhythmias, History - Myocardial Infarction, Post MI Syndrome

 Decreases in left ventricular ejection fraction (LVEF) have been reported with agents that block HER2 activity.
 Patients who have received prior anthracyclines, those who received anthracycline after stopping therapy with agents that block HER2 activity, or patients who received prior radiotherapy to the chest area may be at higher risk of decreased LVEF.
-Therapy with these agents should be administered cautiously in patients with prior history of heart conditions.
-Evaluate cardiac function before, during and upon completion of treatment.
-Discontinue treatment with agents that block HER2 activity as appropriate, and for a confirmed clinically significant decrease in left ventricular function, or if the LVEF has not improved or has declined further.
+Therapy with these agents should be administered cautiously in patients with a previous history of heart conditions.
+Evaluate cardiac function before, during, and upon completion of treatment.
+Withhold or discontinue therapy with agents that block HER2 activity as appropriate, and for a confirmed clinically significant decrease in left ventricular function, or if the LVEF has not improved or has declined further.
 It is recommended to monitor overall cardiac function and LVEF by echocardiogram or MUGA scan as appropriate.

-HER2 inhibitors (Includes ado-trastuzumab emtansine) ↔ peripheral neuropathy
+HER2 inhibitors (applies to ado-trastuzumab emtansine) peripheral neuropathy

 Peripheral neuropathy has been reported with the use of agents that block HER2 activity.
 Patients experiencing peripheral neuropathy may require temporary interruption, dose reduction, or treatment discontinuation of these agents.
 Withhold dosing temporarily for patients experiencing Grade 3 or 4 peripheral neuropathy until resolution.
 Close monitoring is recommended when using these agents in patients at risk, and all patients should be monitored on an ongoing basis for signs or symptoms of neurotoxicity.